 What I was up to in 2020 when times were different Early in February acted as an ‘expert’ speaker and adviser at the South West Family History Show in Bristol for the second year running.
-In early summer involved as an expert (Social and Sporting Historian) in online shows run by Family Tree magazine and The Genealogist.
-I am now working towards three other online shows – one more in 2020 and two in 2021.
+In early summer and autumn involved as an expert (Social and Sporting Historian) in three online shows run by Family Tree magazine and The Genealogist. .
 In addition until March I continued my involvement in music at the Peacock pub, PopRecs and the Stumble Inn in Sunderland (q.v. online).

 I have now completed a blog on Ashbrooke Sports Club’s remarkable history and its archives (which, until recently, I curated).
 This contains a great deal on the club’s history over almost 200 years and, yet again, is something which folks can browse if looking for something to do.
 Catch up with the blog at;

-I have had major articles published in Family Tree magazine in 2019 2020 and am putting in bids for 2021.
-I also write on a regular basis for the online monthly and hard copy annual Discover Your Ancestors.
+I have had major articles published in Family Tree magazine in 2019 and 2020 have at least one commissioned for 2021.
+I also write on a regular basis for the online monthly and hard copy annual Discover Your Ancestors with three articles already commissioned for 2021.
 You can see this via the Genealogist web site.

 Still composing and collating.
 I have now recorded professionally all my major pieces which should soon be available as two separate albums on YouTube.
 Notes on the songs and tunes on the albums will soon appear the ‘My Songs and Tunes’ section of this site.